From driving and hunting to using software, everything requires a license.

 A subscription, on the other hand, is a renewable license.
 Customers typically renew their licenses annually, which includes support and updates during that period of coverage.
 Unless the customer renews the license, it is terminated automatically.

 For the publisher, subscription licenses offer a steady source of income rather than getting the money all at once, which also means a smaller initial payment for the customer.
 Because of this constant interaction, a relationship is created between the consumer and supplier, making it easier for the provider to anticipate their needs.

 However, managing the license on both ends can be a pain when it comes time to renew.

 The consumptive license also has a recurring fee, but it is based on usage.
 The more the customer uses the product, the more they pay.

-The payment method of the consumptive license most closely related to the value the customer gained from the product, while also providing a decent revenue flow for the provider.
+The payment method of the consumptive license is most closely related to the value the customer gained from the product while also providing a decent revenue flow for the provider.
 One downside, however, is there is even more management required on both ends.